 Obstructive Sleep Apnea

-People with OSA snore and repeatedly experience brief interruptions of breathing (apnea) during sleep.
+People with OSA snore and repeatedly experience brief interruptions of breathing (apnea) during sleep, otherwise known as sleep apnea or sleep disordered breathing.

 This may occur hundreds of times during sleep, which deprives the brain and other vital organs of life-sustaining oxygen.